aungpyaeap/aungpyaeap/README.md

 # Aung Pyae
 **PhD in Computing Student | Assistant Lecturer**

-I'm a PhD candidate at Sunway University, focusing on clustering algorithms and similarity measures.
+I'm a PhD student at Sunway University, focusing on clustering and similarity measures.
 I love teaching and doing research.
 I enjoy tackling complex problems and clearly sharing ideas, whether in a classroom, research paper, or code.

 | **Category**   | **Skills**                                      |
 |----------------|------------------------------------------------------------|